How to Write a Corrective Action Plan

 1. Problem Identification

 Problem identification is the first step in creating a CAP.
 It involves collecting information about the issue at hand.
-You want to know exactly what happened, who was involved, and why it occurred.
+You want to know exactly what happened.
 You may need to gather this information through interviews, surveys, observations, and other means.

 For example, if you have a customer complaint, you’ll probably want to talk to the person who took the call.
 If you have a safety violation on your premises, you’ll likely want to interview employees and managers.